slashdotted/libmelda/README.md

 melda = "0.1.10"
 ```

-If using the crate from [crates.io](https://crates.io/crates/melda) adapt the version strink as needed.
+If using the [crate](https://crates.io/crates/melda)  from [crates.io](https://crates.io/crates/melda) adapt the version string as needed.
 Then import the required modules.
 For this example you will need:

 ```rust
 use melda::{filesystemadapter::FilesystemAdapter, melda::Melda};